 What Happens during Numb Feelings?

 Numbness is just a single symptom that a person will feel and express.
-But different people will feel a mix of signs and symptoms.
+However, different people will feel a mix of signs and symptoms.
 The other signs & symptoms are

 Bad posture habits can cause numbness.
-Postures like crossing legs for too long, kneeling or sitting for long durations, and wearing tight socks, shoes, or pants lead to numb feelings.
-With bad standing or sitting, posture can pressure nerves or cause poor leg blood flow.
+Postures like crossing legs for too long, kneeling or sitting for long durations, and wearing tight socks, shoes, or pants can lead to numbness.
+Poor standing or sitting posture can pressure nerves or cause poor leg blood flow.

 2. Lower back issues

-Pain in the lower back, herniated disc or a broken spinal disc exerts pressure on nerves.
-In the sciatica condition, the sciatic nerve is irritated, leading to tingling and numb feeling in the legs and feet.
+Pain in the lower back, a herniated disc, or a broken spinal disc exerts pressure on nerves.
+In sciatica, the sciatic nerve is irritated, leading to tingling and numbness in the legs and feet.

 3. Peripheral artery disease

-Peripheral arterial disease, or PAD, is a condition when the flow of blood to arms, legs and abdomen is reduced.
-Ultimately, it leads to numbness, soreness, or cramping while walking or climbing stairs.
+Peripheral arterial disease, or PAD, is a condition in which blood flow to the arms, legs and abdomen is reduced.
+Poor blood circulation as a result of PAD leads to leg numbness, soreness, or cramping while walking or climbing stairs.

 5. Diabetes

-In diabetic neuropathy, patients feel a tingling sensation in the foot and leg and numbness and pain.
+In diabetic neuropathy, patients feel a tingling sensation in the foot and leg, numbness, and pain.
+Nearly half of the people with diabetes have some form of nerve damage and subsequent symptoms like numbness in their extremities.

 6. Injury